Background to our thinking

 Exosomes defined

 Plasma contains extracellular vesicles, also called exosomes, which are extremely small lipid enclosed natural nanoparticles that can carry growth factors, cytokines, and nucleic acids.
 They are involved in cell-to-cell communication.
 Exosomes can target the peripheral tissue as well as penetrate the brain and spinal cord blood brain barrier.
 Exosomes carry NfL.
 Exosomes survive freezing and survive cryopreservation.
 They can be analyzed, best measured using ultra-sensitive single molecule array.
+We're are interested in what other markers they carry.

 Can NfL be quantitated from serum/plasma?